linux-system-roles/metrics/README.md

 Currently Performance Co-Pilot is the only supported metrics provider.
-When using the PCP provider these TCP ports will be used - 44321 (pmcd, live metric value sampling), 44322 (pmproxy, with metrics_query_service or metrics_graph_service), 6379 (redis-server for metrics_query_service) and 3000 (grafana-server for metrics_graph_service).
+When using the PCP provider these TCP ports will be used - 44321 (pmcd, live metric value sampling), 44322 (pmproxy, with metrics_query_service or metrics_graph_service), 6379 (either valkey-server or redis-server for metrics_query_service) and 3000 (grafana-server for metrics_graph_service).

 ### metrics_manage_firewall: false

 Boolean flag allowing to configure firewall using the firewall role.
-Manage the pmcd port, the pmproxy port, the Grafana port and the Redis port depending upon the configuration parameters.
+Manage the pmcd port, the pmproxy port, the Grafana port and either the Valkey or Redis port depending upon the configuration parameters.
 If the variable is set to false, the `metrics role` does not manage the firewall.